kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 Mars was the night, the nightmare.

-# Chapter 11 - Curse of the RED KING
+# Chapter Ten - Curse of the RED KING
 **Period: Present Day … Year: 1987 … Location: Venus**

 _(Above the churning yellow clouds of Venus, **KATHERINA** levitates.
 In her cupped palms, she holds MARS—small, dim, stripped of dominion.
 Her jaw is clenched.
 Her eyes burn.
 She's fuming with anger, boiling, stewing… frothing.
 And yet her mouth won't open.)_